 - Minimum of 50% in the following courses or their equivalents:

 - English Language Arts 10-1 or 10-2, or successful completion of an English placement test.

 - Pure Math 10 or Applied Math 10 or Math 10C or Math 10-3 or successful completion of a math placement test.

-- Students will be required to complete testing in the relevant subject areas if transcripts are not current or available.
+- Students will be required to complete testing in the relevant subject areas if transcripts are not available.